jmarshalltech/network-deposit-launchpad/README.md

-# Ethereum 2.0 Launchpad
+# LUKSO L15 Ephemeral Testnet Launchpad

-The [Launchpad](https://launchpad.ethereum.org/) is the Ethereum Foundation's official way to deposit your Eth for Ethereum 2.0
+The [Launchpad](https://launchpad.l15.lukso.network/) is the official way to deposit your LYXt for the L15 testnet

   - **Status**:  This Launchpad is in active development for testnet